Lundeful/instasplit-desktop/README.md

 ### Running locally

+I recommend using `yarn`.
 Run scripts in the project directory.
-Run `yarn` to install dependencies.
-I recommend using `yarn`.
+First run `yarn` to install dependencies. .
 If you want to use `npm` you must swap out `yarn` for `npm run` in the scripts.

 ### `yarn start`